Financial Strategy

 6. Poor Inventory Management

-Having too much inventory ties up cash that could be used elsewhere, while too little inventory might lead to lost sales.
-Striking the right balance is crucial.
+Having too much inventory ties up cash that could be used elsewhere, while not having enough can lead to lost sales.
+Getting the balance right is crucial.

 How to avoid it:

-- Regularly review your inventory to identify slow-moving or obsolete items.
+• Regularly review your inventory to identify any slow-moving or obsolete items.

-Efficient inventory management ensures your cash isn’t unnecessarily tied up.
+Managing your inventory efficiently means your cash won’t be unnecessarily tied up.

 7. Ignoring Seasonal Trends